mjwgeek/USRP2M17-Selector/README.md

        cd USRP2M17-Selector

 3) Run the Installation Script.
 The installation script will create the necessary directory structure and set permissions.
+Enter your Amateur Radio Callsign when prompted.

       Make the install.sh script executable